damienbod/angular-auth-oidc-client/README.md

 > NOTE If you have done the installation with the schematics, these modules and files should be available already!!!

-Import the module and services in your module.
+If not done already: Import the module and services in your module.

 ```typescript
 import { HttpClientModule } from '@angular/common/http';